 – Lightweight rain jacket and rain pants.
 You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * A waterproof & breathable rain parka with a hood is mandatory.

-Small umbrella for rain and shade.
+-Small umbrella for rain and shade.
 I use an umbrella often to block the sun from hitting the front element of my lens.
 Black is the best.
+I like this one.

 Camera Equipment.
 On this Venice Photo Tour, I mainly use my 24-105 and 16-35.
 I now travel with a Full Frame Sony system and carry a 16-35, 24-105, and 70-300.
 A sturdy tripod is essential.